 Coq tattoo photo source via David Hale

-“Le Coq Gaulois” or the “Gallic rooster” is one of the most widely recognized and identifiable symbols of France.
+“Le Coq Gaulois” or the “Gallic rooster” is one of France’s most widely recognized and identifiable symbols.
 It has been used intermittently since medieval times on French engravings and coins and has become the hallmark of French country design.
-French brands which incorporate the coq in their logo include sports brand giant “le coq sportif” and “Pathé” cinemas in France.
+French brands that incorporate the coq in their logo include sports brand giant “Le Coq Sportif” and “Pathé” cinemas in France.

 9. French Poodle tattoo

-Despite it’s name, French poodles are technically not a French breed however the French were responsible for helping in the development of the breed an boosting their popularity which may be why most people associate them with France.
+Despite its name, French poodles are technically not a French breed; however, the French were responsible for helping develop the breed and boost their popularity, which may be why most people associate them with France.